HeardLibrary/linked-data/vanderbot/convert-config.md

 The CSV file whose name is the value of `item_source_csv` MUST contain a column with the header `qid`.
 That column SHOULD contain Q IDs for Wikidata items.
 Those Q IDs MUST begin with the character `Q` but MUST NOT include any namespace prefix.
 The CSV file MAY contain other columnms; they will be ignored.
 The columns MAY be in any order.

 If a non-empty string value is provided for `item_query`, it must be a query conforming to the syntax of the W3C [SPARQL 1.1 Query Language](https://www.w3.org/TR/sparql11-query/) Recommendation.
-The query must be of the SELECT form, with `?qid` as a variable to be selected.
+The query MUST be of the `SELECT` form, with `?qid` as a variable to be selected.
 The graph pattern of the query must define a set of items that will be included in the data set.
 The query SHOULD be on a single line, like this:

 ```
   "item_query": "select distinct ?qid where {?qid wdt:P195 wd:Q18563658.}",